 A credit report is a database that contains all of your credit history, including your loan paying history and the status of all your credit accounts.
 This information is private and protected information about the individual and must be respected as such.
 Maintaining a good credit score is crucial when purchasing a car, home or even applying for a job.
 However, to obtain someone’s credit report, a bank, employer or dealership must have permission from the consumer.
 Unauthorized use of credit reports is not only against the law, it can have severe consequences.
 It is the equivalent of someone coming into your house and rifling through your important financial statements and papers.
 Unauthorized views of your credit report can often lead to errors that may affect a person’s ability to make an important purchase, obtain a job, or get a specific interest rate.
 It can keep you from getting an apartment, and even impacts the premium you pay for insurance.

 It is extremely important for everyone to monitor their credit report to check for errors regularly.
 Just like you wouldn’t notice if your television was stolen if you didn’t look for it, you can’t know your credit report is violated unless you are checking it out regularly.
-If you discover someone has obtained your report without consent, it is vital to contact a consumer rights protection lawyer in Arizona, Utah, or California that can help.
+If you discover someone has obtained your report without consent, it is vital to contact a consumer rights protection lawyer in Arizona, California, District of Columbia, Indiana, Louisiana, Maryland, New Mexico, Ohio, Tennessee, Washington, Wisconsin or Utah that can help.

 Owning a home has always been considered the American Dream.
 That dream can become a nightmare when a bank or mortgage company abuses their lending policies and your rights.
 Loan modifications are particularly troublesome.
 Many homeowners will come to a bank or mortgage lender for a loan modification to deal with loans that are far in excess of the value of the property.
 While banks required to participate in loan modifications, they do not always act ethically.
 Many homeowners end up enrolling in predatory subprime lending lending schemes that are very harmful to both their pocket books and their credit report.